jsho982045/FocusCameraInterview/README.md

 ## My Approach (How I Built It)

-To complete this Task Manager API assignment using Laravel, I took the following steps and made these implementation choices:
+To complete this Task Manager API assignment, I took the following steps and made these implementation choices:

 * **Project Setup & Core Components:** I began by setting up a new Laravel project.
-As instructed, I then created the necessary `Task` model (to represent a task), a database migration file (to define the `tasks` table structure), and a `TaskController` (to handle the API logic for tasks).
+I then created the necessary `Task` model (to represent a task), a database migration file (to define the `tasks` table structure), and a `TaskController` (to handle the API logic for tasks).

 * **Database with SQLite:** For the database, I configured the Laravel project to use SQLite.
 I opted for SQLite because it's file-based, which simplifies setup for a development task like this as it doesn't require a separate database server.
 The `tasks` table schema included `id`, `title`, `description`, `is_completed`, and the automatic `created_at`/`updated_at` timestamps, as specified.